-The JSP engine attempts to find the tag library descriptor by matching the uri attribute to a uri that is defined in the Web Application deployment descriptor (web.xml) with the <taglib-uri> element.
+The JSP engine attempts to find the tag library descriptor by matching the uri attribute to a uri that is defined in the (web.xml) with the <taglib-uri> element.

+Note:

-Note: You do not need to mention the <taglib> tag in the web.xml if the value of uri in <%@ taglib uri='myTLD' prefix='mytaglib' %> is the same as the uri specified in the .tld file, provided the .tld file is in the default location (/WEB-INF / or /WEB-INF/tags/).
+You do not need to mention the <taglib> tag in the web.xml if the value of uri in <%@ taglib uri='myTLD' prefix='mytaglib' %> is the same as the uri specified in the .tld file, provided the .tld file is in the default location (/WEB-INF/ or /WEB-INF/tags/).
 For more information, see the JSP 2.1 specification.

-For example, myTLD in the above the taglib directive would reference its tag library descriptor (library.tld) in the Web Application deployment descriptor like this:
+For example, myTLD in the above the taglib directive would reference its tag library descriptor (library.tld) in the like this: